Executive Summary

 Why This Opportunity Might Exist (Klarman Lens)

-Leopold Aschenbrenner's Situational Awareness LP holds 11.2% of its portfolio ($479M) in LITE as its #3 position.
-This is notable because Aschenbrenner is perhaps the most informed "AGI thesis" investor, having worked inside OpenAI before founding his fund focused on AI infrastructure plays.
-His conviction stems from a specific view: optical interconnects are the binding constraint on AI scaling, and Lumentum is the most critical chokepoint supplier.
+Leopold Aschenbrenner's Situational Awareness LP holds LITE as its #1 position (8.7% of a $5.5B portfolio, ~$480M).
+Aschenbrenner is the most informed "AGI thesis" investor, having worked inside OpenAI before founding his fund focused on AI infrastructure.
+His conviction: optical interconnects are the binding constraint on AI scaling, and Lumentum is the most critical chokepoint supplier.

-The bull case is straightforward: AI compute demand is growing exponentially, every GPU cluster needs optical links, and Lumentum controls the most differentiated components.
-The NVIDIA $2B investment and multi-billion dollar purchase commitment provides unprecedented demand visibility.
+The bull case is straightforward: AI compute demand is growing exponentially, every GPU cluster needs optical links, Lumentum controls the most differentiated components, and NVIDIA's $2B investment + multi-billion purchase commitment provides unprecedented demand visibility through 2028.

 Phase 1: Risk Analysis (Inversion -- "How Does This Fail?")